-- For MySQL Enterprise Backup 3.12: /usr/netvault/plugins/mysql/mysqlbackup-3.12.sh - For MySQL Enterprise Backup 4.0: /usr/netvault/plugins/mysql/mysqlbackup-4.0.sh - i NOTE: If you choose to use the utility instead of the .sh files, be aware that the default path for the mysqlbackup utility varies depending on your environment and on whether you have customized the location.
+- For MySQL Enterprise Backup 8.0: /usr/netvault/plugins/mysql/mysqlbackup-8.0.sh - NOTE: If you choose to use the utility instead of the .sh files, be aware that the default path for the mysqlbackup utility varies depending on your environment and on whether you have customized the location.
 For example, with the Ubuntu 14 deb package, the utility is installed in /usr/bin/mysqlbackup by default.

 For Windows environments, you can use the mysqlbackup utility.
-To save the settings, click OK.